agilles1/orchestra-now/NOTES.md

 Future Features:
 * Roles (Admin and Perfomer)
     * Admin full function, Performer view only
+    * Utilize User Services to track creation and edit of services.
 * Instrumentation stored as integer for each instrument instead of string "2.2.2.2-4.2.2.1"

 # Models
 User